juju/docs/src/en/clouds-LXD.md

 experiment with Juju.
 It is also very quick to set up.
 With lightweight containers acting as Juju machines, even a moderately powerful laptop can create useful models, or serve as a platform to develop your own charms.
-Make sure you have enough space locally for the containers.
+Make sure you have enough local space for the containers though.

+Note that LXD natively supports both clustering and MAAS integration.
+See [Additional LXD resources][clouds-lxd-resources] for details.

 A tutorial is available on this same topic:
 [Getting started with Juju and LXD][tut-lxd].

+!!!
+Note:
+    Work is currently underway that will allow Juju to connect to remote LXD hosts.

 ## Software prerequisites